luknoj/Artgag-React/README.md

 ## Getting started

 Before installing any modules first you need to generate your auth key for [imgur account](https://apidocs.imgur.com/#a062733d-ef42-3741-8521-b06e9b3310d2) and set the address to your server.
+Site requires a database, a sample will be added at

 #### src/adds/API-calls.js